 When is the best time of year to see the Northern Lights in Iceland?
 What is the best time of night to go aurora hunting?
 Can you see the Northern Lights in summer in Iceland?
 Read ahead to learn when to make your trip to the Land of Ice and Fire for the best chance of seeing the aurora borealis.

-In spite of this, the aurora borealis are fickle; though they are omnipresent in Iceland’s skies, they are only visible under certain conditions, at certain times of the year, and only then with enough solar activity.
-Knowing when to come to Iceland in hunt of them, therefore, is an essential part of ensuring that you have the best chances of a once-in-a-lifetime viewing.
+Despite this enthusiasm, the aurora borealis is fickle.
+Though the Northern Lights are omnipresent in Iceland’s skies, they are only visible under certain conditions, at certain times of the year, and only then with enough solar activity.
+Knowing when to come to Iceland to hunt for them is an essential part of ensuring that you have the best chances of a once-in-a-lifetime viewing.

-The Northern Lights of Iceland can only be seen in the winter months.
-For this incredible display to be witnessed, there needs to strong solar activity, clear skies, and as little light as possible.
+You can only see the Northern Lights of Iceland in the winter months.
+There needs to be strong solar activity, clear skies, and as little light as possible to witness this incredible display.
 Considering Iceland only gets between two and four hours of daylight in midwinter, depending on the latitude, this season provides endless opportunities to hunt for one of nature’s greatest marvels.

-Northern Lights tours are run between September and April, and within this range, there is not really an optimum time.
-In November, December and January, the nights are the darkest, allowing you to start seeking the aurora borealis from mid-afternoon and continue until nearly noon the next day if you are so inclined.
+Northern Lights tours run between September and April, and within this range, there is no particularly optimum time.
+In November, December, and January, the nights are the darkest, allowing you to start seeking the aurora borealis from mid-afternoon and continue until nearly noon the next day if you are so inclined.

-Throughout these months, however, Iceland endures its worst weather; it is not unheard of for clouds to block the skies - and thus the Northern Lights - for weeks at a time.
+However, throughout these months, Iceland endures its worst weather; it is not unheard of for clouds to block the skies - and thus the Northern Lights - for weeks at a time.
 Furthermore, storms are more common in this season, occasionally leading to the cancellation of tours or the closure of main roads.

 Iceland’s weather is milder in autumn and spring (if still very unpredictable), meaning less chance of cloud cover, although note that the window of opportunity for Northern Lights hunting is smaller due to the increased daylight hours.

-Many summer tours, however, extend into these months, allowing you to do more when the auroras are not on display.
-The Þríhnúkagígur Inside the Volcano Tour continues until October and allows you to descend into and explore a vast, unbelievably colourful magma chamber.
+However, many summer tours extend into these months, allowing you to do more when the auroras are not on display.
+The Þríhnúkagígur Inside the Volcano Tour continues until October and will enable you to descend into and explore a vast, unbelievably colorful magma chamber.
 Whale watching from the whale-watching capital of Europe, Húsavík, meanwhile, begins in March and lasts until November, providing you the chance to marvel over the giants of the deep.

-Of course, regardless of which part of the season you arrive during, you will still be able to partake in a wealth of year-round activities throughout the days, such as snorkelling, snowmobiling and glacier hiking, before setting out to explore the Northern Lights each night.
+Of course, regardless of which part of the season you arrive during, you will still be able to partake in a wealth of year-round activities throughout the days.
+Snorkeling, snowmobiling, and glacier hiking are all worth experiencing before setting out to explore the Northern Lights each night.

-In the weeks surrounding the summer equinox at the end of June, the sun never sets in Iceland; instead, it circles around the sky, touching the southern horizon but never sinking below it.
+In the weeks surrounding the summer equinox at the end of June, the sun never sets in Iceland.
+Instead, it circles the sky, touching the southern horizon but never sinking below it.
 The brightness of this ‘Midnight Sun’ entirely obscures the Northern Lights.
-Through the end of May, entirety of July and beginning of August, the nights are still too light for the auroras to be seen.
+Through the end of May, the entirety of June and July, and the beginning of August, the nights are still too light to see the auroras.

-In spite of this, the aurora borealis can still be seen faintly during the short hours of darkness at the very beginning and end of summer.
-Usually, they will be seen dimly against a dusky sky, often making for a uniquely beautiful display considering how vivid the colours of Iceland’s sunsets can be.
+Despite this, you can still see the aurora borealis faintly during the short hours of darkness at the very beginning and end of summer.
+Usually, they will be seen dimly against a dusky sky, often making for a uniquely beautiful display considering how vivid the colors of Iceland’s sunsets can be.

 Even so, you have much less chance of seeing the Northern Lights during these times, as they will need to be particularly intense to be visible, and there is a much smaller window of opportunity to seek them.
-If you wish to see the aurora borealis in Iceland while still enjoying relatively mild weather and the option to partake in most summer activities, then it is recommended to come in September.
+Suppose you wish to see the aurora borealis in Iceland while still enjoying relatively mild weather and the option to partake in most summer activities.
+In that case, it is recommended you come in September.

-The Northern Lights in Iceland can be seen whenever the sky is dark.
-In December, therefore, they may be visible from three in the afternoon until nine in the morning.
-However, due to the earth’s rotation, its atmosphere and its magnetosphere in relation to Iceland’s position on the globe, the time when they are most likely to be seen is between 22:00 and midnight.
+You can see the Northern Lights in Iceland whenever the sky is dark.
+Therefore, in December, they may be visible from three in the afternoon until nine in the morning.
+However, due to the earth’s rotation, its atmosphere, and its magnetosphere in relation to Iceland’s position on the globe, the time when they are most likely to be seen is between 22:00 and midnight.

-Other than waiting for a clear winter’s night, there are several other measures you can take to optimise your chances of enjoying a fantastic display of the aurora borealis in Iceland.
+Other than waiting for a clear winter’s night, there are several other measures you can take to optimize your chances of enjoying a fantastic display of the aurora borealis in Iceland.

-It must be noted, however, that regardless of the measures you take, witnessing this majestic show of nature always requires a certain degree of luck.
-Some unlucky travellers dead-set on aurora hunting may be shafted with cloud cover or a lack of solar activity every night of their holiday, while some travelling for one night in August might be blessed with a fantastic show without even looking for it.
+You should note that regardless of the measures you take, witnessing this majestic show of nature always requires a certain degree of luck.
+Some unlucky travelers dead-set on aurora hunting may encounter cloud cover or a lack of solar activity every night of their holiday.
+Others, traveling for one night in August, might be blessed with a fantastic show without even looking for it.

-Even so, hoping you are blessed with the a Northern Lights display without laying any groundwork is probably not the wisest option when there are several easy steps you can take to increase your chances.
+Even so, hoping you see a Northern Lights display without laying any groundwork is probably not the wisest option when there are several easy steps you can take to increase your chances.

-First and foremost, you should avoid urban areas when Northern Lights hunting, as all forms of lights have the same dimming effect on the auroras as the sun.
-You can do this by finding places in Reykjavík away from such light pollution, by taking a boat to Víðey Island or a bus to the Seltjarnarnes Nature Reserve, although you are much more likely to achieve better results by booking a tour or driving yourself out into the dark surrounding landscapes.
+First and foremost, you should avoid urban areas when Northern Lights hunting since all lights have the same dimming effect on the auroras as the sun.
+You can do this by finding places in Reykjavík away from such light pollution, by taking a boat to Víðey Island or a bus to the Seltjarnarnes Nature Reserve.
+However, you are much more likely to achieve better results by booking a tour or driving yourself out into the dark surrounding landscapes.

-If on a guided package or self-drive tour, your route will take out out into the reaches of Iceland’s nature, maximising your chances every night of catching a show.
+If on a guided package or self-drive tour, your route will take you out into the reaches of Iceland’s nature, maximizing your chances every night of catching a show.

-On the other end of the spectrum, however, a fortnight-long vacation, particularly if spent in different parts of the country, will greatly increase your chances for a lucky night of perfect conditions.
+On the other end of the spectrum, however, a two-week-long vacation, particularly if spent in different parts of the country, will greatly increase your chances for a lucky night of perfect conditions.

-Travellers could also consider spending much or all of their holiday in north Iceland; the nights here are longer, and the sky usually less cloudy, providing increased opportunity.
-The north is also less busy than the Reykjavík area in this season, allowing you to avoid the crowds at the most scenic viewing spots, such as the marvellous Lake Mývatn or frozen waterfall of Goðafoss.
+Travelers could also consider spending much or all of their holiday in North Iceland; the nights here are longer, and the sky usually less cloudy, providing increased opportunity.
+The north is also less busy than the Reykjavík area during this season, allowing you to avoid the crowds at the most scenic viewing spots, such as the marvelous Lake Mývatn or frozen waterfall Goðafoss.

 Wise hunters of the Northern Lights will also make sure they use modern technology to their advantage.
-Iceland’s weather website has regularly updated pages revealing the predicted and current cloud cover around the country, allowing you to plan to reach the areas with the clearest skies, and the aurora forecast.
-This forecast is measured from 0-9, with 3 and above considered promising.
+Iceland’s weather website has regularly updated pages revealing the predicted and current cloud cover around the country, allowing you to plan to reach the areas with the clearest skies.
+The aurora forecast measures from 0-9, with 3 and above considered promising.

 Ensuring you have many layers of warm clothes and perhaps some hot cocoa will allow you to wait for, and marvel over, the auroras for as long as you like.
 When it comes to Northern Lights hunting, just a little bit of patience can lead to the most incredible rewards, which no doubt you will remember for the rest of your life.